syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the maximum height of autocomplete drop down

 By default the autocomplete drop down list item height is `400d`.
-You can change the size for the drop down list item size by using the `MaxDropDownHeight` property in the `DataFormAutoCompleteItem`.
+You can change the size for the drop down list item size by using the [MaxDropDownHeight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormAutoCompleteItem.html#Syncfusion_Maui_DataForm_DataFormAutoCompleteItem_MaxDropDownHeight) property in the [DataFormAutoCompleteItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormAutoCompleteItem.html?tabs=tabid-1).

 {% tabs %}
 {% highlight C# %}